mulder-sean/docker/README.md

 # Result
 Now you have:
 * An organized folder list of items to customize with
-* An simple input file to customize the image with
+* A simple input file to customize the image with
 * The ability to create and improve while maintaining functional code with GitHub tags
 * Labels in docker files that provide any required detail and updates to changes
 * The ability to publish tested images into AWS ECR